mdbloice/Labeller/README.md

 ## Future Work

+- Text snippet labelling
 - Consensus labelling (combining labelling efforts across users)
-- Multi class labelling (labelling an image with more than 1 label)
+- Multi class labelling (labelling an image with more than one label)
 - Free-text tagging/labelling
 - Allow an option to resize all images in the `images` directory to a certain size when creating the web app
 - API access for running instances to get image tags